rackerlabs/docs-developer-blog/_posts/2018-08-23-new-sql-server-2017-features.md

 ---

-Are you considering an upgrade to a more modern a version of SQL Server?
+Are you considering an upgrade to a more modern version of SQL Server?
 Are you choosing between SQL Server 2016 or SQL Server 2017?
-If yes, then my advice is to upgrade to SQL Server 2017 as I explain in this post.
+If so, then my advice is to upgrade to SQL Server 2017 as I explain in this post.

-The release of SQL Server technology previews provide lots of interesting new features for SQL admins and developers to ponder.
-The Community Technology Preview (CTP) 2.0 for SQL Server vNext (generally just called SQL Server 2017) is no exception.
-Many updates have been implemented in the already existing features and services of the application.
+The release of SQL Server technology provides lots of interesting new features for SQL administratorss and developers to ponder.
+The Community Technology Preview (CTP) 2.0 for SQL Server vNext (generally called SQL Server 2017) is no exception.
+Many updates have been implemented in the existing features and services of the application.
 In this blog post, I discuss what is new in the database engine of SQL Server 2017 from a database administrator (DBA) perspective.